Home > Articles > TT Cabling

 In short, the more carefully cut diamond tips costing more money are better at tracing the groove wall.
 You're more likely to hear differences between stylus tips toward the end of a record, where the groove radius is smaller and therefore cartridge alignment is more critical.
 With a tight groove radius (i.e. at the end of a record), a diamond that can trace the groove wall more closely will have less inner-groove distortion.
 This is the simplest way to assess what you're getting for your money.
 If you're comparing different cartridges, listen to the last song on the side to hear how well it traces the groove.

 The prices quoted above are quite broad but fairly typical.
 You can see that the MC market spreads out at higher price points.
-This is perhaps to be expected in a market like this.
+This is perhaps to be expected in a market known for it's 'upgrades'.

 So how do we ensure getting the best value for money?
 Just buy an expensive MM?
 Just buy a cheap MC?
 Is there a way to get the best of both worlds?
 The short answer is 'yes', there is.